ibbles/gpu-performance-rate/README.md

 A few observations.

-GPUs are released in clusters, where several GPUs are released within a short time span.
+GPUs are released in clusters, as seen by the separate towers in the grid, where several GPUs are released within a short time span.
-This is expected for a series of GPUs, such as the 20 Super series from Nvidia, but we can see that the 20 Supers from Nvidia was released close to AMD's 5000 series, and Nvidias 30 series was released close to AMD's 6000 series.
+This is expected for a series of GPUs, such as the 20 Super series from Nvidia released in mid 2019, but we can see that the 20 Supers was released close to AMD's 5000 series; and Nvidias 30 series was released close to AMD's 6000 series in 2020.
-This is where we find most of the gray cells, meaning that two GPUs were released on the same month.
+At the top of these towers is where we find most of the gray cells, meaning that two GPUs were released on the same month.

 ![alt text](./images/20s_and_5000.png)